Utilities¶

 - tones_bindist:

-placed into the appropriate bin (values are averaged if multiple fit into the same bin) and the bin center frequency in all bins for which there was no value intones
+n_bins x 1vector in Hz which contains the values intonesplaced into the appropriate bin (values are averaged if multiple fit into the same bin) and the bin center frequency in all bins for which there was no value intones.

 update_hashes¶